 Council Commitment.
 Action.
 Progress to Date.
 Completion date.
-Status. recommended by the Public Procurement Reform Board as a means of measuring the effectiveness and efficiency of the procurement function.
+Status.
+9.1.
+The Council will implement as standard, the Best Practice Indicators (BPIs) that were recommended by the Public Procurement Reform Board as a means of measuring the effectiveness and efficiency of the procurement function.
+BPIs uploaded to the procurement hub.
+Key Performance Indicators (KPIs) reported on via corporate performance reporting system.
 Not all BPIs reported on directly, Performance Capability Assessment / PCIP pick up these in an alternative format.
+July 2017.
+Complete.
 9.2.
 The PCIP performance reporting framework to be considered for incorporation and adoption of additional BPIs as appropriate.
 Participation in the PCIP planned for July 2017.
 Outcomes and recommendations from 2017 assessment incorporated into Procurement Improvement Plan.
 March 2018.
 (Participation ongoing).
 Complete.